Schema Therapy

 The belief that people (including oneself) should be harshly punished as a result of mistakes.

-Rachael is a Certified Schema Therapist.
-Whole Self Therapy is located in Asheville and Rachael works with clients both in-person and across the state via a HIPPA compliant online telehealth provider.
+Rachael has been a Certified Schema Therapist since 2021.
+Whole Self Therapy is located in Asheville, and Rachael works with clients both in person and across North Carolina and Florida via a HIPAA-compliant online telehealth provider.

-If you are interested in Schema Therapy in North Carolina, if you’re stuck in a behavioral or thought pattern that you’d like to get support with, please reach out for help.
-I specialize in this type of psychotherapy and you can contact me here.
+If you are interested in Schema Therapy in North Carolina or Florida, or if you’re stuck in a behavioral or thought pattern that you’d like to get support with, please reach out.